The CAHF Volunteer Engagement Project

-The CAHF Volunteer Engagement Project provides a framework for facilities to engage their communities and create a successful and ongoing volunteer program.
+The CAHF Volunteer Engagement Project provided a framework for facilities to engage their communities and create a successful and ongoing volunteer program.
 Initially, the two and a half year program started an intensive pilot volunteer program in 20 skilled nursing facilities.
-The COVID-19 pandemic forced the program to pivot to create a hybrid template which incorporates virtual volunteer strategies along with a traditional volunteer program roadmap.
+The COVID-19 pandemic forced the program to pivot to create a hybrid template which incorporated virtual volunteer strategies along with a traditional volunteer program roadmap.

 The presence of a robust volunteer program in a skilled nursing center improves quality of life by providing companionship and individualized activities that are resident-driven.
 The project helped identify effective, positive, person-centered practices supported by volunteers and includes an Idea Guide as a resource.

 A free, comprehensive state-specific Handbook is now available to any of California’s 1,220 skilled nursing facilities that are interested in implementing a successful, sustainable volunteer program.

 For more information contact DeAnn Walters at 916-432-5213

 Volunteer Engagement Staff Training Video Volunteer Engagement Program Promotion (click image to view) (click image to view)

 Handbook - How to Create a Robust Volunteer Program in Your Skilled Nursing Facility (English)